eo-training/eo-training.github.io/nov-2021-faqs.md

 ---

-## Chief questions (provisional voters, Authorized Representatives, forms, etc)
+## Chief questions (provisional voters, Authorized Representatives, forms, etc.)

 10. **Can a voter who votes provisionally vote normally later in the day?**
     - Once someone has voted provisionally, they may not vote routinely later that day.
 A provisional vote counts as your one vote for the day.